AdobeDocs/target-dev.zh-Hans/help/dev/before-implement/implement-cname-support-in-target.md

        else
          echo "required DNS CNAME record pointing to <target-client-code>.$edgeDomain not found" fi
-     fi

-     curlResult="$(curl -vsm20 "$url" 2>&1)"
+     fi  for region in IRL1 IND1 SIN OR SYD VA TYO; do curlResult="$(curl -vsm20 --connect-to "$hostname:443:${region}-pool.data.adobedc.net:443" "https://$hostname$curlEndpoint" 2>&1)"
-     if grep -q "$curlValidation" <<< "$curlResult"; then if grep -q "$curlResponseValidation" <<< "$curlResult"; then echo -en "$success $hostname passes TLS and HTTP response validation" if [ -n "$cnameExists" ]; then
+       if grep -q "$curlValidation" <<< "$curlResult"; then if grep -q "$curlResponseValidation" <<< "$curlResult"; then echo -en "$success $hostname passes TLS and HTTP response validation for region $region" if [ -n "$cnameExists" ]; then
              echo
            else
              echo " -- the DNS CNAME is not pointing to the correct subdomain for ${service}s with Adobe-managed certificates" \
                "(bring-your-own-certificate implementations don't have this requirement), but this test passes as configured" fi
            endToEndTestSucceeded=true
          else
-         echo -n "$failure $hostname FAILED HTTP response validation --" \
+           echo -n "$failure $hostname FAILED HTTP response validation for region $region --" \
              "unexpected response from $url -- "
            if [ -n "$cnameExists" ]; then
              echo "DNS is NOT pointing to the correct shard, notify Adobe Client Care" else
              echo "the required DNS CNAME record is missing, see above" fi
          fi
        else

-       echo -n "$failure $hostname FAILED TLS validation -- " if [ -n "$cnameExists" ]; then
+         echo -n "$failure $hostname FAILED TLS validation for region $region -- " if [ -n "$cnameExists" ]; then
            echo "DNS is likely NOT pointing to the correct shard or there's a validation issue with the certificate or" \
-           "protocols, see curl output below and optionally SSL Labs ($sslLabsUrl):" echo ""
+             "protocols, see curl output below and optionally SSL Shopper ($sslShopperUrl):" echo ""
            echo "$horizontalRule"
            echo "$curlResult" | sed 's/^/    /g'
            echo "$horizontalRule"
            echo ""
          else
            echo "the required DNS CNAME record is missing, see above" fi
        fi

-     if [ "$shardsFoundCount" -ge "$edgeCount" ]; then echo -n "$success $hostname passes shard validation for the following $shardsFoundCount edge shards:" echo -e "$shardsFoundOutput"
+     done  if [ "$shardsFoundCount" -ge "$edgeCount" ]; then echo -n "$success $hostname passes shard validation for the following $shardsFoundCount edge shards:" echo -e "$shardsFoundOutput"
-       echo

-       if [ -n "$cnameExists" ] && [ -n "$endToEndTestSucceeded" ]; then
+       echo    if [ -n "$cnameExists" ] && [ -n "$endToEndTestSucceeded" ]; then
          echo "$horizontalRule"
          echo ""
-         echo "  For additional TLS/SSL validation, including detailed browser/client support," echo "  see SSL Labs (click the first IP address if prompted):" echo ""
+         echo "  For additional TLS/SSL validation, see SSL Shopper:" echo ""
-         echo "    $info  $sslLabsUrl"
+         echo "    $info  $sslShopperUrl"
          echo ""
          echo "  To check DNS propagation around the world, see whatsmydns.net:" echo ""